Redesigning a 3D Scene-Builder Software Interface

 Selection controls become context sensitive, and only display relevant tools and controls within a dedicated panel.

-The tools panel was sorted into dropdown menus to make them more inuitive and understandable.
-While colors had been used loosly before, now blue indicates an active navigation level, while green indicates a toggle tool that is currently active.
+The tools panel was sorted into dropdown menus to make them more intuitive and understandable.
+While colors had been used loosely before, now blue indicates an active navigation level, while green indicates a toggle tool that is currently active.

-Utilities were sorted into a seperate panel to be located in the upper left of the screen.
+Utilities were sorted into a separate panel to be located in the upper left of the screen.

 Style Guidelines